 If you manufacture or export U.S. goods that have an ultimate destination outside the United States, an IC-DISC structure could be a powerful tool to reduce your tax liability.
 An IC-DISC is an export incentive that involves establishing a new company that’s exempt from federal, and many times, state taxation.
-The incentive was designed to encourage companies to enter global markets through exporting products or services.
+The incentive was designed to encourage companies to enter global markets through exporting products or certain services.

 An IC-DISC is often used successfully by manufacturers, distributors, automotive suppliers, architecture and engineering firms, software developers, and agricultural companies, but any organization with profitable exports should consider exploring this opportunity.